zaphosting/docs/docs/redm-licensekey.md

 ---
-id: fivem-licensekey
+id: redm-licensekey
 title: Add your own license key (Patreon) to the server
-description: Information on how to create your own custom license key (from Patreon) and add it to your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to create your own custom license key (from Patreon) and add it to your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Own License Key
 ---

 ## Why would you need a custom key?

-You would require your own license key, primarily if you wish to use your [FiveM Patreon](https://www.patreon.com/fivem/posts) benefits including items such as Onesync, coloured server name and more.
+You would require your own license key, primarily if you wish to use your [RedM Patreon](https://www.patreon.com/fivem/posts) benefits including items such as Onesync, coloured server name and more.
 Alternatively, you may want a custom license key to change the listed owner on the server list or if you receive an error that the automatically generated ZAP key is invalid.

 ## Preparation